PrestaShop/prestashop.github.io/news/_posts/releases/2021-08-19-prestashop-1-7-7-7-maintenance-release.md

 ## Critical fixe

-Once critical bug has been fixed in 1.7.7.7:
+One critical bug has been fixed in 1.7.7.7:

 - [The checkout at shipping step crashes when a cart rule was used if the database prefix is not ps_](https://github.com/PrestaShop/PrestaShop/issues/25617)